Free Mortgage Payoff Calculator (See How Extra Payments Help)

 Use Windfalls

 Got a tax refund, bonus, or cash from a side hustle?
 Throw it at your principal!
-I tossed a $500 gig payment at my $150,000 loan, and my mortgage payoff calculator with extra payments showed it saved me over $1,200 in interest.
+I tossed a $500 gig payment at my $150,000 loan, and the calculator showed it saved me over $1,200 in interest.
 Always tell your lender it’s for the principal, not escrow, to make it count.

 Other Financial Considerations